 Hochul announces conceptual agreement on the four-week late state budget

-Gov. Kathy Hochul announced late Thursday that she and legislative leaders have a conceptual agreement on the nearly one month late state budget.
+Governor Kathy Hochul announced Thursday evening that she and legislative leaders have a conceptual agreement on the nearly one month late state budget.
 The governor said bills could be printed as soon as next week.

 Hochul called the news conference a couple of hours after Senate and Assembly members left the Capitol for the weekend, saying that there were too many unresolved issues to approve a spending plan this week.